trendmicro/cloudone-container-security-helm/README.md

 To learn more about configuring the Splunk HEC token for falco custom rules, see the Splunk HEC Secret docs [here](./docs/falco-splunk-hec-secret.md).

+### Configuring OCI repository artifacts for Falco Custom Rules

+To learn more about configuring OCI repository artifacts for falco custom rules, see the OCI repo docs [here](./docs/oci-artifact-with-falcoctl.md).
+Note that this feature is subject to breaking changes in the future.

 ### Least Privileged mode

 Falco runs in full privileged mode by default.
 For the sake of security, you can enable `least_privileged` to make Falco to run in the least privileged mode.
 In this case, Falco will be non-privileged container with minimum capabilities added.